Houthis Attack Multiple Ships, Damage 1 in Red Sea

 The footage, which The Epoch Times could not independently verify, depicted the explosive-laden drone sailing up to a larger vessel before exploding at the waterline.

-The Houthis claimed the third ship targeted, the Olvia, was operating in the Mediterranean Sea.
+The Houthis claimed that the third ship targeted, the Olvia, was operating in the Mediterranean Sea.

-The Yemeni rebel faction did not specify what, if any damage, it inflicted on the Olvia, but claimed its efforts were successful.
-CENTCOM provided no details about this alleged attack in its July 15 press statement.
+The Yemeni rebel faction did not specify what, if any damage, it inflicted on the Olvia but claimed that its efforts were successful.
+CENTCOM provided no details about this alleged attack in its July 15 statement.

-Vessel data recorded by the site Marine Traffic described the Olvia as a Cyprus-flagged crude oil tanker.
-Tracking data on the Marine Traffic website indicates it had recently visited the Israeli port city of Ashdod.
+Vessel data recorded by the site Marine Traffic describe the Olvia as a Cyprus-flagged crude oil tanker.
+Tracking data on the Marine Traffic website indicate that it had recently visited the Israeli port city of Ashdod.

-Yemen's Houthi rebels attend a rally in solidarity with the terror group Hamas in the capital Sanaa on Jan.
+Yemen's Houthi rebels attend a rally in solidarity with the terror group Hamas in Sanaa Yemen, on Jan.
 29, 2024.
 (Mohammed Huwais/AFP via Getty Images)

-Yemen's Houthi rebels attend a rally in solidarity with the terror group Hamas in the capital Sanaa on Jan.
+Yemen's Houthi rebels attend a rally in solidarity with the terror group Hamas in Sanaa Yemen, on Jan.
 29, 2024.
-(Mohammed Huwais/AFP via Getty Images)
+Mohammed Huwais/AFP via Getty Images

 The Houthis have repeatedly launched missiles and drones at Israel and targeted ships in the Red Sea and its adjoining waterways.